ArmSoM/documentation/docs/main/Accessories/display-10-hd.md

 The display model  ArmSoM Display 10 HD1 is a ALL O‘ clock TFT LCD (Thin Film Transistor Liquid Crystal Display) module.
 This model is Composed of a TFT LCD panel, a driving circuit and a back light, and also has a 10.1 inch diagonally measured active display area with FHD(1200 horizontal by 1920 vertical pixel) resolution in a stripe arrangement.
 Display 16.7M colors by 8 bit R.G.B signal input.

+Suitable for interactive projects such as tablets, entertainment systems, and information dashboards.

 ![armsom-display-10hd](/img/accessories/armsom-display-10hd.png)

 ## General information